 5. SNK 40th Anniversary Collection

 If you’re familiar with SNK, you probably associate the company with the NeoGeo arcade classics bearing those initials.
 Instead of collection those games, the SNK 40th Anniversary Collection focuses on older games.

 This collection includes Ikari Warriors, Psycho Soldier, Crystalis, among many others.
-Initially released for Nintendo Switch, the collection is now available on PS4, Xbox One, and PC as well.
+Initially released for Nintendo Switch, the collection is now also available on PS4, Xbox One, and PC.

 6. Disney Afternoon Collection